Kayli/logspub/dev-distributed-k8s.md

   - https://github.com/cdwv/awesome-helm

-## operators
+## controllers

+- controller
+  - entity that monitors resources and determines whether the current state matches the configured state
+    - if it doesn't, the controller then tries to align resources with the desired state

+- built-in controllers
+  - installed in every Kubernetes environment by default
+  - are managed by kube-controller-manager, a daemon built into the kubernetes control plane
+  - examples
+    - Deployment: monitors the state of Kubernetes Deployments, the most common approach to deploying a workload in Kubernetes
+    - StatefulSet: provides stateful storage for persistent applications
+    - CronJob: runs Jobs -- components of a Kubernetes workload that execute specific tasks -- according to a set schedule

 - operator
   - custom form of controllers
   - it takes human operational knowledge and encodes it into software that is more easily packaged and shared with consumers
   - watches over your k8 environment and uses its current state to make decisions in milliseconds

 - operator framework https://operatorframework.io